-Grief is a unique emotion that we all experience differently.
-Even if it doesn’t feel like it at first, it isn’t permanent.
-It’s like a shrinking ball.
+Grief is a unique emotion that we all experience.
+Even if it doesn’t feel like it, it isn’t permanent.
+It’s like a shrinking ball in a box.

 How you navigate grief may depend on many factors — including the emotional tools you have available or the significance of your loss.
 Your feelings are valid and natural in every case.